PTNUSASATUINTIARTHA-DOKU/Plugin-DOKU-Prestashop/README.md

 In order to facilitate the development of e-commerce through Prestashop, Doku as the largest payment enabler in Indonesia, provides a payment module that can be used easily and quickly (plug & play) on the Prestashop platform.

-The features available in the Magento plugin are:
+The features available in the Prestashop plugin are:

 1. Online payment in various payment channels in almost all banks in Indonesia.
 2. Fraud detection.